 It is true the man behind the 2014 Lindt cafe seige, Man Haron Monis, was a refugee who arrived in Australia from Iran.
 However, he did not arrive by boat – he came on a plane, just like most refugees.
 In fact, he arrived on a business visa.

 Whether or not the Lindt Cafe seige qualifies as a terrorist act is also contested.
 Some experts say it was; others contend that while Monis latched onto Islamic State as his cause, there’s no compelling evidence to indicate that Monis had any confirmed links with them.

-Farhad Khalil Mohammad Jabar, the IS-inspired 15-year-old who shot police officer Curtis Cheng outside the NSW Police Parramatta headquarters in October, was of Iraqi-Kurdish background.
+Farhad Khalil Mohammad Jabar, the IS-inspired 15-year-old who shot police accountant Curtis Cheng outside the NSW Police Parramatta headquarters in October, was of Iraqi-Kurdish background.
 His family moved to Australia.
 No reliable evidence has emerged so far to suggest he arrived in Australia by boat.

 A spokesperson for Senator Bernardi also referred The Conversation to a plot to attack the Holdsworthy Army Barracks in Sydney.

 One of the plotters in that case, Saney Edow Aweys, arrived in Australia as a 15-year-old refugee, but we don’t know for sure if he came by boat or plane.
 The judgement in that case doesn’t say.